 The second stage centers on the creative thinking of the brain as it builds upon refined knowledge.
 This creative capacity distinguishes the brain from AI, ultimately delivering the "final blow" to generate new production technologies.
-In this stage, two effects emerge within the processing of refined knowledge in the brain: knowledge spillovers and knowledge burden.
-When the amount of refined knowledge is small, its increase provides more ideas for creative thinking, facilitating innovation-this is known as knowledge spillovers, as discussed in endogenous growth models such as [Romer \(1990\)](#) and [Jones \(1995\)](#).
-However, when the amount of refined knowledge is too large, it burdens the creative thinking of the brain, hindering innovation.
-This phenomenon, termed knowledge burden, has been rarely noted in the literature on economic growth, with [Jones \(2009, 2010\)](#) being one of the few to study it.
+In this stage, two effects emerge within the processing of refined knowledge in the brain: knowledge spillover and knowledge burden.
+When the amount of refined knowledge is small, its increase provides more ideas for creative thinking, facilitating innovation-this is known as knowledge spillover, as discussed in endogenous growth models such as Romer (1990) and Jones (1995).
+However, when the amount of refined knowledge is too large, it hinders the brain's creative thinking and, consequently, innovation.
+This phenomenon, termed knowledge burden, has been rarely noted in the literature on economic growth, with Jones (2009, 2010) among the few studies that examine it.